+The MiG-31 (NATO reporting name: Foxhound) is Soviet / Russian fighter-interceptor supersonic long-range, developed in OKB Mikoyan and Gurevich in the 1970s.
+It was the first Soviet fourth-generation combat aircraft.
 The Mig-31 Foxhound is a substantially improved derivative of the Mig-25 Foxbat.
-The Mig-31 is an all weather, two seater interceptor with advanced digital avionics.
+The Mig-31 is an all weather interceptor with advanced digital avionics.
 The MiG-31 is a two-seat supersonic (Vmax=3,000 km/h) aircraft with a tapered moderate-swept wings, all-swept twin-fin tail unit and all-moving tailplane.
 The MiG-31 airframe is an all-metal monoplane with lateral air intakes.
 Provision is made for installation of two underwing fuel tanks with a total capacity of 5,000 liters.

 The radar ensures simultaneous search and attack of several targets using long-range missiles and makes possible to interact within a group.
 The MiG-31 interceptor fighter can intercept air targets in VFR and IFR weather conditions, day and night and in continuous and discontinuous field of control and guidance commands (solo and in group), of regardless target defensive maneuvers and ECM.